spf13/herring-cove/README.md

 -------------

-1. Profile picture parameter.
+1. Profile picture parameter
-2. Links in the menus are genereted through params in the config
+2. Links in the menus are generated through params in the config
 3. Landingpage

 Below an example of the yaml config